Poodle Dog Restaurants Explained

 |

-State: | California |
+Established: | circa. |

-Country: | United States |
+Other-Locations: | San Francisco, California, United States |

-The Poodle Dog Restaurants were a series of French Restaurants in San Francisco spanning from at least 1849 to the mid-1960s.
+The Poodle Dog Restaurants were a series of French Restaurants in San Francisco, California, spanning from at least 1849 to the mid-1960s.
 The successive restaurants were mostly unrelated, but each built on the former's success and reputation.[1]
 [2] During its heyday, the Poodle Dog was the epitome of wealth and opulence in San Francisco, catering to important statesmen, financial leaders, and business tycoons.[3]
 [4] It also developed a racy reputation for catering to those men's need for a discreet place to meet with their mistresses and ladies of the night.[5]
-[6] [7] [8] [9] [10] [11] More than anything, it was well known for having impressive foods, being labeled as "the best French restaurant in the city,"[12] if not the "best dollar dinner on Earth".[13]
+[6] [7] [8] [9] [10] [11] More than anything, it was well known for having impressive foods, being labeled as "the best French restaurant in the city," if not the "best dollar dinner on Earth".[12]

 History

-Prospectors and Early San Francisco
+Prospectors and early San Francisco

 The Poodle Dog Restaurants trace their origin to San Francisco's earliest days as a city.
 The first iteration of the Poodle Dog appears to have been a California Gold Rush era restaurant that provided inexpensive french cuisine to those seeking their fortune.[13]
 [14] Historians do not agree on the origin story of the Poodle Dog's name.
 Indeed, it has been suggested that the name came from the first proprietor's family dog,[15] [16] [17] or that it was named "Poulet D'Or or Poule D'Or which was unpronounceable to the average American",[18] [19] or that a stray poodle known for begging there became the unofficial mascot and the proprietors "named the restaurant after it for good luck".[20]
 In any event, historians do agree that there was a Poodle Dog restaurant from San Francisco's earliest days.[21]